Sobriety And Relationships

 Some healthy ways to reconnect with others include:

 Most relationship issues result from both people doing or saying something hurtful, which means reconnecting with others means facing the pain you both experienced.
-The goal of recovery is to maintain sobriety, grow, and move forward each day.
+The goal of recovery is to maintain sobriety, grow, and move forward daily.

 Practice Patience and Compassion